Utkarssh11/E-Medico/README.md

 # E-Medico — Smart Online Pharmacy Platform

-**E-Medico** is a modern, secure, and fully responsive full-stack web application that enables users to search, upload prescriptions, and order medicines online.
+**E-Medico** is a modern, secure, and fully responsive web application that enables users to search, upload prescriptions, and order medicines online.
 It features real-time pharmacy availability, prescription verification, and a smooth, animated UI designed for a professional medical experience.

 ---